 Notes on the lentils

 Because the lentils are really the main FODMAP concern in this soup, they’re worth chatting about.
 Firstly, I have used canned brown lentils for this soup.
-At the time of writing, Monash says that they are considered low FODMAP in 46g serves per person.
-A standard can of lentils in Australia is 400g net weight.
-However, the total amount of lentils once drained is approximately 240g.
+As of July 2024, Monash says that they are considered low FODMAP in 46g serves per person.
+In serves of 65g or more, they contain moderate amounts of GOS.
+This suggests a small amount of wiggle room as to what constitutes a Low FODMAP serve.

 So, 240g of drained lentils needs to serve 5-6 people.
 Canned lentils are moderate FODMAP at 65g, which means there might be a bit of wiggle room here.
 Assess your own tolerance to GOS and go from there.